Paint-by-Numbers Art | Pure Symmetry

-A glossary of art terms and definitions that begin with the letter P.
+A dictionary of art terms and definitions that begin with the letter P.

 - Paint-by-Numbers Art

 A painting process whereby the artist uses a canvas that has been previously imprinted with specified areas and each area is numbered.
 Each number corresponds to a paint color that is to be painted in the specified area.
 Once each area is painted, the artist will have a complete painting.
 Paint-by-numbers art usually comes in a kit that consists of canvas, paint, and brushes.
 This process involves no originality of thought or creativity on the part of the artist.
 Click the image for a closeup view showing numbered areas.

 - An essential tool used by visual artists to apply paint, watercolor, or ink.
 Paintbrushes come in various sizes, shapes, and materials.
 For more information on paintbrushes, see the following articles:

 All You’ve Ever Wanted to Know About Artist Paintbrushes and Then Some

 Anatomy of The Artist Paintbrush

 - A painting technique characterized by the openness of form, in which shapes are defined by loose brushwork in light and dark color areas rather than by outline or contour.
 Click for more information about the painterly art style.